Variapolis/DamageTrackerDocs/README.md

 DamageTrackerFramework is a GTA V Plugin that provides a framework and API for developers to get performant, reliable, and detailed events for when Peds are damaged.

 ## Installation
-The release download page can be found here: [LSPDFR DamageTrackerFramework](https://www.lcpdfr.com/downloads/gta5mods/scripts/42767-damage-tracker-framework/)
+The DamageTrackerFramework release can be downloaded from the [LSPDFR Website](https://www.lcpdfr.com/downloads/gta5mods/scripts/42767-damage-tracker-framework/)

 For installation, the users MUST do the following: